 He was issued a fine by Major League Baseball for his role in the fracas, while the Marlins' Anthony DeSclafani was suspended for three games for throwing a retaliatory pitch at Carlos Gomez.
 He finished the season with a record of 6-5, 2.13 in 14 games.

 Given how well he had pitched in the second half of 2014, the Brewers were expecting big things from Mike in 2015, but like the rest of the team , he struggled in the early going, a situation that led to the firing of manager Ron Roenicke and his replacement by Craig Counsell.
+He did pitch an immaculate inning, striking out the side on nine pitches, on May 7th.
 He was 5-9 but with a decent 3.89 ERA after 21 starts when on July 30th, he was traded to the Houston Astros along with OF Carlos Gomez in exchange for four prospects: Brett Phillips, Domingo Santana, Adrian Houser, and Josh Hader.
 The Astros also acquired slot No. 76 in the 2015-16 international pool.
 His first game for the Astros did not go as expected, as on August 3rd, he came to pitch in the 3rd inning after starter Lance McCullers had been chased in the 1st and the Astros were already down, 6-3.
 He ended up pitching 5 innings, but gave up 6 runs on 7 hits, including the last two hits that allowed Adrian Beltre to complete his record-tying third career cycle as the Astros lost, 12-9.
 He had originally been scheduled to start the next day, but plans changed because of McCullers' short outing and the need not to overtax the bullpen.
 On August 21st, he pitched a no-hitter against the Los Angeles Ddogers in a 3-0 win.
 He needed 134 pitches to complete the game, struck out 10 batters, including Justin Turner to end the game and walked three, but retired the last 21 batters he faced in order.
 Not only was it his first career complete game, but he had never pitched in the 9th inning of a game he had started before this.
 It was the fifth no-hitter of the season, and the first in the history of Minute Maid Park.

 Further Reading